gadmm/RFCs/rfcs/interop.md

 1TB of RAM, and offers the choice of virtual spaces smaller than 1TB if needed.

-We set a prefix size N ≥ 8, and use a 1-level or 2-level virtual space table of size 2^N. For 64-bit this means virtual spaces ≤1TB (for N = 16 this is 4GB, what the multicore GC reserves for the minor heap), and ≤16MB in 32-bit.
+We set a prefix size N ≥ 8, and use a 1-level or 2-level array of size 2^N. For 64-bit this means virtual spaces ≤1TB (for N = 16 this is 4GB, what the multicore GC reserves for the minor heap), and ≤16MB in 32-bit.

 While not necessary to demonstrate our approach initially, many real-world lessons can be learnt from the detailed sources of the Go